 If you are using the SPI bus, it is probably best to avoid using D10- D13 for other things at the same time.
 There are situations of shared use which are okay... but if you don't already know that, you aren't ready to start doing it!

 D13 is "special" in another way: In many cases, on the Arduino's PCB, there will be an LED connected to D13 and thence, through an appropriate resistor, to ground.
 Not only then, is D13 "compromised" by this "extra" hardware, but you should also be aware of the following little "gotcha": As the system boots up, D13 will be made an output.
 (All the other i/o lines come out of a reset as inputs.)
 And the system software, before it executes whatever you've put in setup();, will briefly take D13 high before returning it to low.

-A0-A5, the analog pins: If you don't happen to need them as analog pins, you can use them as digital pins!
-Just refer to them as pins 14 to 19, or as "A0" to "A5".
-Thus, the following would work, although I would recommend that you use "14" throughout, and eschew the "A0" option....
+A0-A5, the analog pins: If you don't happen to need them as analog pins, you can just use them as digital pins!
+(As the "ordinary" digital I/O pins are used.)
+Just refer to them as "A0" to "A5", or as pins 14 to 19.
+Thus, the following would work:

 (That would make the "Analog0" pin a digital output, and set it high.)